PatzEdi/InfinityWorlds/README.md

 animationSpeed is used to edit the speed of animations.
 When strings (assuming disableAnimations = False) are rendered, the lower the animations speed, the faster the rendering.
 The higher the animation speed, the slower the rendering.

 UITextColor is a parameter that can be used to customize the UI text color.
 The UI includes all strings other than the story and the logo.
 If you want to use a color, you can refer to the [colors](src/colors.py) file to see all colors/styles.
-By default, the example theme as the color colors.textColor.pink, which is pink.
+By default, the example theme has the color colors.textColor.pink, which is pink.

 UITextStyle is used to add a style to your text.
 You can make a text bold, or underlined, etc. You can apply these styles as they are applied in the exampleTheme1 configuration, like so: colors.style.bold.
 The UI will have bolded text.
 Again, view [colors](src/colors.py) for a full list of styles/colors.